pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 **Write post-upgrade validation test plan**
 -------------------------------------------

-Customer is required to have a Production-mimicing set of major stress and regression tests that are run when upgrading Black Duck.
+Customer is required to have a set of major stress and regression tests, that very closely mimic Production load, that are run in Staging, prior to upgrading Black Duck in Production.
 This set of regression tests might include verifying that the same projects are visible, that the results of key BOMs of project-versions are OK, that admins can access license management, policy management, or other sections.